Head of Content

 It's also important to consider whether remortgaging is actually worth it in the first place; securing a lower interest rate than your current mortgage doesn't guarantee you'll be saving money, and you could end up paying more in fees than you save in interest payments.

-Pros and cons of early repayment charge-free mortgages
+Pros and cons of ERC-free mortgages

 The main advantage of mortgages without ERCs is that you can pay the loan off early if your circumstances change, without incurring any additional costs.
 This could be beneficial if you need to move home or have an unexpected change in personal circumstances.